8080labs/bamboolib_binder_template/create_your_own_binder.md

 3. Add own Notebooks: copy your notebook files in the `data_for_container/`.

-4. Create your own binder link / button: Go to https://mybinder.org/ and fill in your repository's details.
+4. Create your own Binder link / button: Go to https://mybinder.org/ and fill in your repository's details.

-5. Share the binder link with your friends and the world.
+5. Share the Binder link with your friends and the world.